 – How will the company react if the business outlook worsens?

-Probing questions like these could easily be seen as negative, so make sure the dialogue is balanced.
+– How has the company reacted in previous market downturns?Probing questions like these could easily be seen as negative, so make sure the dialogue is balanced.
 Conducting due diligence, while also putting your best foot forward, is a delicate balancing act.
 You want to convey your interest in the role, while also showcasing your thoroughness in the interview process (and protecting yourself).
 If you ultimately decide to withdraw from the hiring process, you want to be the one making that choice, not the hiring manager.

 Have a Multi-Pronged ApproachWith limited job openings, it may seem logical to hone in on a single strategy to be more efficient in finding new opportunities.
 But now, more than ever, your job search should have a multi-pronged approach because there is no one way a company will find talent.